cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

 The initial results of Truffle are very exciting.
 Implementations of Ruby and Javascript in Truffle have performances on the same order of magnitude as the much bigger projects of JRuby and Nashorn, respectively.
 They are even comparable in speed to more established projects like the Google's V8 Javascript interpreter.
 The kick: these Truffle implementations were done with fewer people in a shorter period of time.
 This means you can create your own language on the JVM that takes advantage of all it's existing libraries, native threading, JIT compiler without without having to write your own fullblown optimizing compiler, *and* you get speeds that took other languages man-years (man-decades?) to achieve.
 Where do I sign up?

-To see if the claims are true I'm going to write another simple Lisp language which I'll unimaginatively call Truffler and see how easy it is.
+To see if the claims are true I'm going to write another simple Lisp language which I'll call Mumbler and see how easy it is.
 I'll write a simple, non-Truffle interpreter and judge how easy it is to translate to Truffle.
 I'll take benchmarks to see what kind of speed gains we get by switching over to Truffle.
 If everything goes well, perhaps this proof of concept will reach speeds comparable to other production-quality lisps like Clojure, Racket or CHICKEN (scheme), but I'm getting ahead of myself.

-Truffler Language
+Mumbler Language
 =================

 I'm going to try to keep a balance between simplicity and useful features.
 I don't want a language that's so simple that it's a strawman, but I don't want to spend too much time writing a language I intend to throw away.
-Truffler will be a simple but fullblown language.
+Mumbler will be a simple but fullblown language.
 I'll stick to basic datatypes and little-to-no syntactic sugar.

 For those unfamiliar with lisps, it operates much like other dynamic languages.
 The biggest difference to most people is all the parentheses in the syntax, but they are there for a reason.
 Lisp programs are written in its own datatypes.
-This means that every element you see in Truffler (and all lisps) is the same datatype you use within your own program.
-This uniformity gives lisps a lot of power which Truffler sadly doesn't tap for the sake of brevity.
+This means that every element you see in Mumbler (and all lisps) is the same datatype you use within your own program.
+This uniformity gives lisps a lot of power which Mumbler sadly doesn't tap for the sake of brevity.
 The language will have a syntax as simple as possible and only a couple of datatypes.
 Lisps can go very far with what would normally be considered an anemic set of types and operations.

 Datatypes
 ---------

   - Numbers (e.g., `1`, `400`)

-    Truffler will stick with positive integer literals.
+    Mumbler will stick with positive integer literals.
 You can use the `-` function to create negative numbers if need be.
 This will be implemented by boxed Long.
 It's slow, but we're shooting for a barebones language.
 We also won't deal with integer overflows.

   - Boolean (i.e., `#t`, `#f`)